Avatar V AI Digital Twin Avatar Creator | HeyGen

 Character consistency

 Avatar V maintains a single, coherent identity across every video you create.
-The same face, the same micro-expressions, the same presence across a 30-second clip or a 10-minute course module.
+The same face, the same micro-expressions, the same presence whether it is a 30-second clip or a 10-minute course module.
 No drift.
 No artefacts.
-No uncanny valley.
+No uncanny valley effect.

-Wide shots, medium frames and close-ups, all consistent, all from one recording.
-The angles that make a single avatar work across every format.
+Wide shots, medium frames, and close-ups — all consistent, all from a single recording.
+The angles that make one avatar work seamlessly across every format.

 Dynamic scenes